All About Voting

 Who needs to re-register?

-- You must be a U.S. citizen, live in Pima County, and be 18 or older by the next General Election in November.
+- You must be a U.S. citizen, live in Pima County, and be 18 or older by the next statewide General Election (held in November of even numbered years).

 - Part-time residents of Pima County may register here if they consider this their residence for voting.

 - If a person was convicted of a single felony offense, they may register and vote after all aspects of their sentence are completed.
 For two or more felonies, their voting rights must first be restored.
-Call the Clerk of Superior Court at 520-724-3228 for assistance.
+Call the Pima County Public Defender at 520-724-6800 for assistance.
 For more information, go to https://www.recorder.pima.gov/docs/felony_info.pdf.

 - If a judge has ruled that a person is mentally incompetent and has revoked their right to vote, they cannot register.